saveourtool/save-cloud/save-deploy/README.md

 * PostProcessor is reading secrets for database connection from the docker secrets and fills the spring datasource.
 (DockerSecretsDatabaseProcessor class)
 * api-gateway is a single external-facing component, hence its security is stricter.
 Actuator endpoints are protected with basic HTTP security.
 Access can be further restricted by specifying `gateway.knownActuatorConsumers` in `application.properties`
 (if this options is not specified, no check will be performed).
-To access this data from prometheus it should have access to these credentials from docker secrets.
-Configuration file [prometheus.yml](./prometheus.yml) is configured to use username `prometheus` and password from standard path for docker swarm secrets.

 # Server configuration
 ## Nginx